discovershu/SoRR/README.md

 Shu Hu, Yiming Ying, Xin Wang, and Siwei Lyu
 _________________

-This repository is the official implementation of our paper "Learning by Minimizing the Sum of Ranked Range".
+This repository is the official implementation of our paper "Learning by Minimizing the Sum of Ranked Range", which has been accepted by **NeurIPS 2020**.

 ## Requirements